- What’s the difference between being a member and a shareholder?

 What’s the difference between being a member and a shareholder?

-Members of Waltham Fields Community Farm pay annual dues of $35 per household.
+Members of Waltham Fields Community Farm support our non-profit organizaton by registering as a "Member" and paying an annual amount to support the mission of WFCF.
 These funds are used to support the charitable programs of the organization: our Hunger Relief Program, Learning Garden Educational Programs, Outreach Program, and Service Learning Program.

-Shareholders of Waltham Fields Community Farm pay for a share of our harvest.
-Funds from the sales of shares are used exclusively to pay for the costs of producing that food.
+"Shareholders" of Waltham Fields Community Farm pay for a share or portion of our harvest.
+Funds from the sales of CSA shares are used exclusively to pay for the costs of producing that food.

 Are all members also shareholders?